-Palazzo Mazzetti testifies to the success of a family of noble origins, who grew rich from minting money and shrewd property purchases.
+Palazzo Mazzetti testifies the success of a family of noble origins, who grew rich from minting money and shrewd property purchases.

 The Mazzetti family was originally from Chieri, but settled in Asti in 1442 when Nicoletto and Domenico Mazzetti acquired an old fortified house previously owned by the Turco family.
 They were merchants, money lenders and also allowed to mint coins, a privilege they kept until it was revoked by Charles Emmanuel I, Duke of Savoy in 1614.